 The Alps are also a stone’s throw away, making Salzburg the perfect destination for outdoor adventure enthusiasts.
 To help you decide where to stay in Salzburg, we’ve rounded up some of the best Salzburg hotels as well as an overview of the various neighborhoods to choose from.
 Fortunately, Salzburg is relatively small, and very walkable, so no matter which Salzburg accommodation you choose, you’ll be able to enjoy all that Salzburg has to offer.

-We will cover off all types of Salzburg accommodation options from Hostels to luxury Salzburg hotels as well as how to decide where to stay in Salzburg, the best Salzburg hotels, best places in Salzburg to visit, the best places to stay in Salzburg, hotels in Salzburg Austria, Salzburg neighborhood guide and many more
+We will cover off all types of Salzburg accommodation options from Hostels to luxury Salzburg hotels as well as how to decide where to stay in Salzburg 2023, the best Salzburg hotels, best places in Salzburg to visit, the best places to stay in Salzburg, hotels in Salzburg Austria, Salzburg neighborhood guide and many more.
+So check out our where to stay in Salzburg Austria guide below!

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.